Quantifying Rare Events in Stochastic Reaction-Diffusion Dynamics Using Tensor Networks: Discussion

 \section{Discussion}

-In this work we have shown how macroscopic rates can be efficiently calculated from the microscopic dynamics of a RDME.
-We have illustrated that capability in a minimal toy model, the $L$-voxel Schl\"{o}gl model, with each voxel chemostatted such that it contains a single dynamical species (X).
-In actuality, the formalism and numerical methodology extend far beyond this initial demonstration.
-Any reaction-diffusion mechanism which can be written as a set of elementary reactions will have a DP representation, one which can involve raising and lowering operators for different particle types, not only for X. For example, Table~\ref{tbl:Rxn} shows the effective Hamiltonians for several common (unchemostatted) reactions: unimolecular, bimolecular, and auto-catalytic.
+Using the 1D Schl\"{o}gl model, we have demonstrated how TN calculations combined with the DP framework offer a new paradigm for numerical investigation of reaction-diffusion models, even when the physical bond dimension ($M+1$) is not small.
+That demonstration opens up a large class of RDME models which represent small well-mixed reactors, connected together by diffusive coupling.
+As illustrated in this work, these models can exhibit interesting physics when each reactor is small enough to exhibit significant statistical fluctuations and when the diffusion between reactors induces correlations between fluctuations in different reactors.
+In this work, our approach was to start with a well-studied kinetic toy model and to add spatial dynamics.
+Spatial extensions of other toy models like the Brusselator~\cite{tyson1973some} or the Oregonator~\cite{field1974oscillations} would be amenable to similar numerical analysis because any reaction-diffusion model which can be written as a set of elementary reactions will have a DP representation.
+That representation can involve creation and annihilation operators for different particle types, not only for species X, but the mapping from reactions to effective Hamiltonians is systematic.
+Table~\ref{tbl:Rxn} shows the effective Hamiltonians for several common (unchemostatted) reactions: unimolecular, bimolecular, and auto-catalytic.
 Given the set of reactions, it is comparatively straightforward to derive the DP representation, and computational tools already exist to generate an MPO~\cite{schollwock2011density} and propagate via TDVP from that DP form of the effective Hamiltonian.